ratala321/ratalablog/content/post/what_is_the_ubisoft_gamelab/index.md

 In terms of scale, the 2025 Gamelab had **206 participants** shared by **12 universities**.
-The Gamelab ends with a boot, followed by a gala, where prize based on 9 categories are given.
+The Gamelab ends with a boot, followed by a gala, where prizes based on 9 categories are given.

 ## My 2024 participation